1Edidiong/LITA-class-documentation/README.md

   1. portfolio building

 ###Data cleaning and preparations
-the following instructions and commands were perfprmed during data cleaning and preparations
+The following instructions and commands were performed during data cleaning and preparations
 1. data loading and inspection
-2. handling missing variables
+2. handling duplicate variables
-3. data cleaning and formatting
+3. data evaluation

-###Exploratory data analysis
+###Exploratory data analysis (excel)
 This was carried out to answer some questions on the data such as;
+- Perform an initial exploration of the sales data.
+- Use pivot tables to summarize total sales by product, region, and month.
+- Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+- Create any other interesting report.

+    ###Exploratory data analysis (sql)
+- Retrieve the total sales for each product category.
-- what is the overall sales trend
+- Find the number of sales transactions in each region.
-- which products are top sellers
-- what are the product on peak sales?
+- Find the highest-selling product by total sales value.
+- Calculate total revenue per product.
+- Calculate monthly sales totals for the current year.
+- Find the top 5 customers by total purchase amount.
+- Calculate the percentage of total sales contributed by each region.
+- Identify products with no sales in the last quarter.

 ### Data Analysis
 some basic functions, queries and dax expressions used in this analysis include;